jamoooc/todonotes/README.md

 A command line TODO list program to practice concepts from [The Rust Book I/O project.](https://doc.rust-lang.org/book/ch12-00-an-io-project.html)

-It creates a directory `.todonotes` containing a config and TODO list files.
+It creates a directory `.todo_notes` containing a config and TODO list files.
 It will attempt to discover if the user is in a git repository and create or use the associated list, otherwise it will use the default list.

 ```
 Usage: ./todo_notes [options]